j39m/katowice/README.md

 ... is a potpourri of projects I cobble together in my spare time.
 They have no coherence, no point, no taste.
 What else could they be for but to stroke my ego?

+## sorts
+... is practice writing Scala.
+I've implemented some basic things (at time of writing, Mergesort and Quicksort) and will add more as time goes on.

 ## unskipper
 ... is a Python script that prunes skipcounts from your Quod Libet library.
 It's a selfish tic of mine that I don't like seeing nonzero skipcounts on my songs because usually they happen by accident, and of course increase proportionally with the number of times I listen to a song (probably nonlinearly).
 It'll zero out all skipcounts in your library by popping the associated key from the dictionaries in your library and write the results back to disk.